textX/textX/docs/tutorials/entity.md

 This grammar will parse the example model from the beginning.

-At any time you can check and visualize entity meta-model and person model using command:
+At any time you can check and visualize entity meta-model and person model using
+commands:

+    $ textx generate entity.tx --target dot
-    $ textx visualize entity.tx person.ent
+    $ textx generate person.ent --grammar entity.tx --target dot

 Given grammar in file `entity.tx` and example Person model in file `person.ent`.

-This command will produce `entity.tx.dot` and `person.ent.dot` files which can be viewed by any dot viewer or converted to e.g. PNG format using command:
+These commands will produce `entity.dot` and `person.dot` files which can be viewed by any dot viewer or converted to e.g. PNG format using command:

     $ dot -Tpng -O *.dot